XOMA (NASDAQ:XOMA) Receives Outperform Rating from Leerink Partnrs

-Several other equities analysts also recently commented on XOMA.
-SVB Leerink initiated coverage on shares of XOMA in a report on Monday.
-They set an “outperform” rating and a $40.00 price target on the stock.
-HC Wainwright reiterated a “buy” rating and set a $74.00 price objective on shares of XOMA in a report on Wednesday.
+A number of other equities analysts also recently issued reports on XOMA.
+HC Wainwright reiterated a buy rating and set a $74.00 price target on shares of XOMA in a research note on Wednesday.
+SVB Leerink began coverage on XOMA in a research report on Monday.
+They set an outperform rating and a $40.00 target price on the stock.

-XOMA (NASDAQ:XOMA – Get Free Report) last released its quarterly earnings results on Friday, March 8th.
-The biotechnology company reported ($0.49) earnings per share for the quarter, missing the consensus estimate of ($0.36) by ($0.13).
-The company had revenue of $1.83 million for the quarter, compared to analysts’ expectations of $1.01 million.
+XOMA (NASDAQ:XOMA – Get Free Report) last released its quarterly earnings data on Friday, March 8th.
+The biotechnology company reported ($0.49) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.36) by ($0.13).
+The business had revenue of $1.83 million during the quarter, compared to the consensus estimate of $1.01 million.
 XOMA had a negative net margin of 886.91% and a negative return on equity of 25.17%.
-Research analysts predict that XOMA will post -1.73 EPS for the current fiscal year.
+Sell-side analysts forecast that XOMA will post -1.73 EPS for the current fiscal year.

-A hedge fund recently raised its stake in XOMA stock.
-BNP Paribas Financial Markets grew its holdings in XOMA Co.
-(NASDAQ:XOMA – Free Report) by 55.6% in the 1st quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 3,543 shares of the biotechnology company’s stock after purchasing an additional 1,266 shares during the quarter.
-BNP Paribas Financial Markets’ holdings in XOMA were worth $85,000 at the end of the most recent reporting period.
-95.92% of the stock is currently owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in XOMA stock.
+Stonepine Capital Management LLC raised its position in XOMA Co.
+(NASDAQ:XOMA – Free Report) by 25.0% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 436,602 shares of the biotechnology company’s stock after buying an additional 87,203 shares during the quarter.
+XOMA comprises about 2.0% of Stonepine Capital Management LLC’s holdings, making the stock its 12th largest position.
+Stonepine Capital Management LLC owned about 3.80% of XOMA worth $6,152,000 at the end of the most recent reporting period.
+Hedge funds and other institutional investors own 95.92% of the company’s stock.

 XOMA Corporation operates as a biotech royalty aggregator in the United States and the Asia Pacific.
 It has a portfolio of economic rights to future potential milestone and royalty payments associated with partnered commercial and pre-commercial therapeutic candidates.
 The company also focuses on early to mid-stage clinical assets primarily in Phase 1 and 2 with commercial sales potential that are licensed to partners; and acquires milestone and royalty revenue streams on late-stage clinical or commercial assets.